-In 1819 Southwark Bridge was completed, so at that time there were four bridges over the Thames to the convenience of those in the City and Westminster and districts to the south.
-During the 19th century a series of new docks were opened east of the Tower of London and at Rotherhithe on the south bank of the Thames.
+In 1819 Southwark Bridge was completed, so at that time there were five bridges over the Thames to the convenience of those in the City and Westminster and districts to the south.
+During the 19th century a series of new docks were opened east of the Tower of London, and at Rotherhithe on the south bank of the Thames.
 That resulted in new industrial and residential suburbs in those areas.
 In 1871 a report was submitted to the Bridge House Estates Committee, the charitable trust with responsibility for the City bridges.
 It pointed out that by then a million inhabitants, or a third of the total living in the metropolis, lived to the east of the City.
 Many had to make a journey of several miles in order to make a dry crossing over the river at London Bridge, or otherwise take a ferry.
 London Bridge itself was very congested and a new bridge to the east was at that time the most pressing requirement as a metropolitan improvement.
 Between 1874 and 1885 about thirty petitions were submitted to the City urging them to either widen London Bridge to relieve congestion or provide a new public crossing.

 In fact, a toll-tunnel had been opened in 1870 by a private company that conveyed passengers in a cable-hauled wooden carriage running on narrow-gauge rails under the river from Tower Hill to Pickle Herring Stairs in Southwark.
 It was uneconomic however; the company went bankrupt, and the tunnel reopened as a toll-paying foot-tunnel, with almost a million pedestrians per year.

-A report was made by a City Corporation sub-committee, including research regarding traffic flow from the City’s architect Horace Jones, as well as a study of the number of vessels passing upriver west of the St.Katherine Docks and the height of their masts.
+A report was made by a City Corporation sub-committee.
+It included research regarding traffic flow from the City’s architect Horace Jones, as well as a study of the number of vessels passing upriver west of the St.Katharine Docks and the height of their masts.
 In 1876 the sub-committee laid out details of ten schemes and designs that had been submitted but rejected, each of which allowed for the passage of high-masted ships.
 Some were for a low-level bridge with a movable section allowing ships to pass and others were for a high-level structure under which ships could sail.
 The sub-committee recommended that adverts should be placed for new proposals.
-Jones considered the options of high-level and low-level bridges or a subway and concluded that a low-level bridge would be the cheapest and most practical option.
+Jones considered the options of high-level and low-level bridges or a subway.
+He concluded that a low-level bridge would be the cheapest and most practical option.
 The committee therefore concluded that such a crossing should be made from Little Tower Hill and Irongate Stairs on the north bank to Horselydown Lane on the south side.
 This was accepted by the City’s Common Council who then discussed the matter with the government and Metropolitan Board of Works.

 The City Corporation accepted Jones’s idea but there the matter rested for several years.
 In the meantime the Bridge House Committee spent months considering three options: to provide a free passage across the river by means of the existing steam ferry; the erection of a floating chain bridge at Greenwich; or a low-level bridge.
 Thames Conservancy rejected the floating chain bridge in 1883.
 New solutions were presented, none of which were feasible.